strtok/marwood/README.md

 by a procedures immediate-outer-function (IOF), building an EnvironmentMap that instructs the runtime of what bindings to inherit from the IOF's Environment and Stack.

-### Builtin Procedures
+### Built-in Procedures

 There are three types of built-in procedures:

 * Syntactic keywords such as `if`, `define` and `lambda`.
-These procedures are not first class and they are handled entire by the compiler.
+These procedures are not first class and they are handled entirely by the compiler.
 The implementation for these syntactic keywords may be found in [compile.rs](marwood/src/vm/compile.rs).

-* Certain primitives or library procedures such as type primitives (e.g. `null? and `procedure?`), `eq?`, `car`, `cdr`, `-`, `+`, etc are implemented as rust builtins unless shadowed in the environment.
-These procedures are implemented in rust either because they must be (e.g. type predicates), or for performance reasons.
+* Certain primitives or library procedures such as type primitives (e.g. `null?` and `procedure?`), `eq?`, `car`, `cdr`, `-`, `+`, etc are implemented as rust built-ins and unlike syntactic keywords may be shadowed in the environment.
 These can be found in [builtin.rs](marwood/src/vm/builtin.rs).

 * Derived library procedures that are implemented directly in [prelude.scm](marwood/prelude.scm).